 3.)
 Create your small goals

-Try to break any big task and complete into small tasks.
+Try to break any big task and complete it into small tasks.
 For example, If you see the big task and it will take lots of time, then break down into many small chunks and consider each step of your task individually.
-This kind of practice will help you to stay motivated and achieve the big task.
+This kind of practice will help you to stay motivated and achieve a big task.

 4.)
-Search for support group
+Search for a support group